hummingbot/hummingbot-site/docs/index.md

 ---

-# A Global Nexus for Algo Traders
+# A Global Algo Trader Community

 ### The Hummingbot Foundation, a not-for-profit beacon, ensures the codebase's decentralized evolution, guided by the Hummingbot community and Governance Token (HBOT).

-- [About Us](/about): About the Foundation and our mission
+- [Foundation](/about): About the Foundation and our mission
+- [Community](/community): Join our global community of algo traders
-- [Governance](/governance): Decide how Hummingbot evolves
+- [Governance](/governance): Decide how the Hummingbot framework evolves
 - [FAQ](/faq): Answers to common questions

 ---

-# Sponsors & Backers
+# Sponsors & Partners

 ### We are grateful to the exchanges, protocols, and companies who support our quest to **democratize high-frequency trading**!